mixpanel/docs/pages/docs/tracking-methods/sdks/ios.md

 This will set a "Plan" property, with a value "Premium", on user 13793's profile.
 If there isn't a profile with distinct_id 13793 in Mixpanel already, a new profile will be created.
 If user 13793 already has a property named "Plan" in their profile, the old value will be overwritten with "Premium".

 ### Incrementing Numeric Properties
-You can use <a style="font-family: courier" href="https://mixpanel.github.io/mixpanel-iphone/Classes/MixpanelPeople.html#//api/name/increment:">people increment:</a> to change the current value of numeric properties.
+You can use [`people increment:`](https://mixpanel.github.io/mixpanel-iphone/Classes/MixpanelPeople.html#//api/name/increment:) to change the current value of numeric properties.
 This is useful when you want to keep a running tally of things, such as games played, messages sent, or points earned.

 ```objc Objective-C
 // Here we increment the user's point count by 500.